The Bankrate promise

 According to data from CB Insights, the main reason startups fail is due to running out of cash and failing to raise more capital.

 That’s where startup business loans come in.
-These are designed for businesses that haven’t been in operation long or have a poor credit history, which can make it harder to qualify for traditional business loans.
+These are designed for businesses that haven’t been in operation long or have little-to-no credit history, which can make it harder to qualify for traditional business loans.

-Here are the different types of startup loans you may want to consider.
+Here are all the different types of startup loans to consider.

 There are many types of SBA loans, all backed by the U.S. Small Business Administration (SBA).
 These loans may be open to small businesses, as the SBA bases eligibility on factors like how you earn revenue and the character of ownership.
 But the SBA isn’t a direct lender, so you’ll also have to meet the eligibility requirements of the lender you work with.
 In most cases, this can often mean needing two or more years in business.